-At one spot, (Portage de l'Illet,) we observed a granite with an excess of feldspar throughout the mass, which occasions in it a fine lamellar structure; this is however interrupted in numberless places by veins of coarse-grained granite.
-In some cases we see in these veins apparently fragments of other rocks imbedded in them. ments, however, are always composed of one or more of the four simple minerals which constitute the whole mass, viz. quartz, mica, feldspar, and amphibole.
-Although they present the appearance of fragments, still we see no reason to doubt their being of contemporaneous origin; indeed, when examined with the microscope, we have frequently traced a gradual passage of the feldspar of the vein into that of the imbedded fragment; it was not a mere impregnation of the rock by the feldspar, as is often observable in the vicinity of metallic veins, where the rock has received a portion of the metal of the vein; but we could trace an uninterrupted union in the crystallization of the feldspar of the vein with that of the imbedded mass. some cases also, veins posterior in formation to the mass of the rock were distinctly observed.
+In some cases we see in these veins apparently granite. fragments of other rocks imbedded in them.
+These fragments, however, are always composed of one or more of the four simple minerals which constitute the whole mass, viz. quartz, mica, felspar, and amphibole.
+Although they present the appearance of fragments, still we see no reason to doubt their being of contemporaneous origin; indeeed, when examined with the microscope, we have frequently traced a gradual passage of the felspar of the vein into that of the imbedded fragment; it was not a mere impregnation of the rock by the felspar, as is often observable in the vicinity of metallic veins, where the rock has received a portion of the metal of the vein; but we could trace an uninterrupted union in the crystallization of the felspar of the vein with that of the imbedded mass.
+In some cases also, veins posterior in formation to the mass of the rock were distinctly observed.
 They were frequently seen intersecting older ones in a gneiss rock, and exhibiting very beautiful and diversified instances of a shift or slide of the older vein at its intersection by the more recent one.

 In the afternoon, we passed in the river several rapids and falls, which occasion what are called by the voyagers the "Décharges" and the "Portages."
 The former term is applied whenever the obstruction is but a partial one, in which case the canoe is lightened, and either paddled or towed over the rapid.
 In such cases the passengers always leave the canoe, and as much of the baggage or load is taken out as the shallowness of the water requires.
-The portages are those places where the obstruction being greater, the whole of the cargo, as well as the canoe itself, has to be carried over; these vary much in length.
+The portages are those places where the obstruction being greater, the whole of the cargo, as well as the canoe itself has to be carried over; these vary much in length.
 We met with seventy-two between Lake Winnepeek and Lake Superior; the shortest was but about five yards, while the longest was nearly four miles long.
-Many places are considered as decharges or lightening places, when descending the stream, which by ascending canoes are enumerated as portages.
-This occasions some confusion in the The remarkable points in this navigation are so numerous that it is difficult for the Indians or the voyagers to find names for them; hence the terms which they apply are at best insignificant.
+Many places are considered as décharges or lightening places, when descending the stream, which by ascending canoes are enumerated as portages.
+This occasions some confusion in the terms.
+The remarkable points in this navigation are so numerous that it is difficult for the Indians or the voyagers to find names for them; hence the terms which they apply are at best insignificant.
 They are frequently repeated, and oftentimes quite inapplicable.
-One of the characteristic traits of the Chippewas is to give names directly the reverse of the property which the object presents, as a grove was by the Romans called lucus, (a non lucendo.) observe this practice to prevail with our Bois brulés canoe-men, who had no sooner seen our black man, Andrew, than they immediately agreed among themselves to apply to him the term Wapishka, which means white.
+One of the characteristic traits of the Chippewas is to give names directly the reverse of the property which the objects presents, as a grove was by the Romans called lucus, (à non lucendo.)
+We observe this practice to prevail with our Bois brulés canoe men, who had no sooner seen our black man, Andrew, than they immediately agreed among themselves to apply to him the the term Wapishka, (Wapishka) which means white.
 This nickname was not given to him, however, in derision, as that of snowball is frequently applied to those of his colour among civilized men; neither was it with a view to wound his feelings, for he was never, as we believe, made acquainted with the signification of this term.